apache/pulsar-site/docs/tiered-storage-aws.md

 id: tiered-storage-aws
 title: Use AWS S3 offloader with Pulsar
 sidebar_label: "AWS S3 offloader"
+description: Learn to install and configure AWS S3 offloader with Pulsar.
 ---

 This chapter guides you through every step of installing and configuring the AWS S3 offloader and using it with Pulsar.

 ## Installation

-Follow the steps below to install the AWS S3 offloader.

 ### Prerequisite

 - Pulsar: 2.4.2 or later versions

 ### Steps

+Follow the steps below to install the AWS S3 offloader.

 1. [Download the Pulsar tarball](getting-started-standalone.md#download-pulsar-distribution).
 2. Download and untar the Pulsar offloaders package, then copy the Pulsar offloaders as `offloaders` in the Pulsar directory.
 See [Install tiered storage offloaders](tiered-storage-overview.md#how-to-install-tiered-storage-offloaders).